What Are Omega-3s?

 Omega-3 fatty acids are “good fats” your body needs to function.
 These fatty acids come in three forms.
-Alpha-linolenic acid (ALA) is found mainly in plant oils, and seafood is the best source of eicosapentaenoic (EPA) and docosahexaenoic (DHA) acids.
+Alpha-linolenic acid (ALA) is found mainly in plant oils, while seafood is the best source of eicosapentaenoic (EPA) and docosahexaenoic (DHA) acids.
 Your body absorbs EPA and DHA more easily than the plant-based ALA.

 ALA is an essential fatty acid, meaning you need to get it from your diet.
-Your body can convert ALA into small amounts of DHA and EPA, but getting more from food or supplements helps support a range of healthy bodily processes.
+Your body can convert ALA into small amounts of DHA and EPA.
+But getting more from food or supplements helps support many of your body's processes.

-Omega-3 supplements include fish oil, cod liver oil, and vegetarian algal oil, but formulations vary widely.
-Doctors sometimes prescribe high doses to help lower heart disease risk factors like high triglyceride levels, or specific fats in your blood.
-But these doses could have negative side effects in healthy people, so talk to your doctor before adding a supplement to your diet.
+Omega-3 supplements include fish oil, cod liver oil, and vegetarian algal oil, but the forms of this supplement vary widely.
+Doctors sometimes prescribe high doses to help lower heart disease risk factors like high triglyceride levels, or certain fats in your blood.
+But these doses could have side effects in healthy people, so talk to your doctor before adding a supplement to your diet.

 Omega-3s play important roles throughout your body.
 Getting enough in your diet is linked to a lower risk of chronic diseases like heart disease and arthritis, as well as cognitive conditions like Alzheimer’s disease.

 Research shows these fatty acids support your health in several ways, including:

 A diet high in omega-3s is linked to a lower risk of heart disease.
 Studies show omega-3s reduce cholesterol and triglyceride levels.
 This effect can keep your arteries clear from plaque buildup and your blood vessels smooth and flexible, putting less strain on your heart.